 The Warehouse Key opens the door with huge locks at the very bottom right, but there’s some items to get here first.
 A storage room at the bottom left of the Mall’s first area has an item to get if you have the Hamsa effect, there’s a Concept Art piece behind a plant at the top floor of the Mall, and on the middle floor there should be a door you can open that leads to the E Man and O Man.

-O Man will give you the Flute Effect (but won’t play his beautiful song).
+O Man will give you the Flute Effect (but won’t play his beautiful song), then talk to him again to get Concept Art.
 After getting the flute the door out will be locked, and talking to E Man will give you a sequence of notes.
 Play back the notes on the flute and the door will open.

 With flute and key in hand you’re ready to head to the bottom right door, the warehouse.
 Here there will be Mannequins (this game really wishes it were Silent Hill) that move when the lights are out.
 They’re safe to be around when the lights are on, just stay several paces away when the lights go out.